christianalfoni/EmptyBox/posts/2015_05_18_Cerebral-developer-preview.md

   }
 };
 ```
 And the last action now grabs the todo from the cerebral and uses it as a path to merge in the id or the error, and also the $isSaving property set to false.
+As you might notice we also update our reference with the id received.
+This will basically just link the reference to the id, allowing you to use either to grab the other.
+We will soon see the benefit of this.
+If an error is returned we simply return the reference and the error.

 So now you see that Cerebral handles asynchronous actions simply using a promise.
 Cerebral does not allow any mutations from asynchronous actions, you have to return a result that a synchronous action can process when it is done.
 This is one of the core concepts that lets Cerebral keep control of your state.
 As a plus your code is less error prone, easier to test and easier to read.